Yaashia-G/Yaashia-G.github.io/_publications/CERG.md

 ## 1. Wiping Task

 In this task, the robot performs wiping motions over a flat surface.
-We vary the desired interaction energy bound \(E_{\max}\) and assess whether each controller can complete the task while respecting the imposed constraints.
+We vary the desired interaction energy bound $$(E_{\max}$$) and assess whether each controller can complete the task while respecting the imposed constraints.

 CERG adapts the reference trajectory online to satisfy the energy bound \(E_{\max}\), producing smooth, stable contact while keeping joint and torque limits within bounds.
 In contrast, the baseline ERG cannot consistently enforce \(E_{\max}\): for tighter energy limits it either stalls or generates larger contact transients that violate the intended energy budget.